yonasBSD/ternfs/README.md

 % ./build.sh alpine
 ```

 Will build all the artifacts apart from the Kernel module.
 The output will be in `build/alpine`.
-Things will be built in an Alpine Linux container, so that everything will be fully statically linked. `./build.sh release` will build outside the container, everything will still be linked statically apart from glibc, which cannot be reliably linked statically.
+Things will be built in an Alpine Linux container, so that everything will be fully statically linked.

-If you want to build outside the Alpine container (e.g. if you wan to do `go run` as I suggest below), you need to have the right Go in your PATH.
-On ETD dev boxes this can be accomplished by adding `/opt/go1.18.4/bin` to your path.
+There's also `./build.sh ubuntu` which will do the same but in a Ubuntu container (we use this to build for production), and `./build.sh release` which will build outside docker, which means that you'll have to install some dependencies in the host machine.

 ## Testing

-CI is currently very long (~40 mins for the "quick" tests, ~3h for the full tests).
-Therefore you might have to wait a while for it.

-If you have a small fix and want to push to `main`, run at least

 ```
-% go run . -filter 'mounted' -short -build-type sanitized
+./ci.py --build --integration --short --docker
 ```

-In `go/eggstests`.
-This takes around 3 minutes, and will surface gross mistakes.
-Note that this does _not_ test the kernel module (CI does).

-The equivalent for testing the kmod, from inside the kmod VM, is
+Will run the integration tests as CI would (inside a docker image).
+You can also run the tests outside docker by removing the `--docker` flag, but you might have to install some dependencies of the build process.
+These tests take a few minutes.

+To test the kernel module:

 ```
-% ./eggs/eggstests -kmod -binaries-dir eggs -filter mounted
+% ./ci.py --build --kmod --short
 ```

-TODO easy way to run kmod tests locally (just requires a bit of reworking of [ci.sh](kmod/ci.sh), plus pushing Ubuntu base image to artifactory).
+This is _much_ longer (~1hr).
+Usually when developing the kernel module it's best to use `./kmod/restartsession.sh` to be dropped into qemu, and then run specific tests using `eggstests`.

+Note that when merging code modifying eggsfs internals it's very important for the kmod tests to pass as well as the normal integration tests.
+This is due to the fact that the qemu environment is generally very different from the non-qemu env, which means that sometimes it'll surface issues that the non-qemu environment won't.

 ## Playing with a local EggsFS instance